 5. If you don’t back it up, your reader will click the “back” button

-One of the things I hate most about typical posts written on success is that they are all fluff, no substance.
+One of the things we hate most about typical posts written on success is that they are all fluff with no substance.

-As soon as I see that the writer makes a claim without backing it up with a credible source, I lose interest.
+We lose interest when we see that the writer makes a claim without backing it up with a credible source.

-As you can see in my blog posts or guest posts, I try to back up every single claim and opinion with a solid statistic or source.
+As you can see in our blog posts or guest posts, We try to back up every single claim and opinion with a solid statistic or source.
 It’s one of the key factors in writing a data-driven post.

 This is a lot of extra work.
 At first, it might take you an extra hour or two per post to research everything you need.
 But you will get faster over time.

-I didn’t always back up everything with tests and data.
-But when I started to, I saw a huge difference.
+We didn’t always back up everything with tests and data.
+But when we started to, we saw a huge difference.

-All of a sudden, readers were spending over 30 minutes reading my posts.
+Suddenly, readers were spending over 30 minutes reading our posts.

-My on-page metrics improved, and so did my traffic.
+Our on-page metrics improved, and so did the traffic.

 6. All content needs this – wait for it…

-According to Freytag’s pyramid, there are 5 parts to a story:
+According to Freytag’s pyramid, there are five parts to a story:

-The peak of the story’s plot is the “climax,” which is where the main action takes place.
+The peak of the story’s plot is the climax, where the main action occurs.

 Remember our curiosity gap created in the headline?
 The climax is the point just before you resolve it.

 The tension is unbearable for the reader, and they will read on almost no matter what.
 House on fire?
-“It can wait until I’m done reading this post.”
+“It can wait until we’re done reading this post.”